rebelsky/csc207c/_mps/bit-trees.md

 What will `load` look like?

 > Presumably, you'll read each line, split at the comma, and then call `set`.

+Can we put the translation tables you gave us into files and then load them in our `main` method?

+> Yes.
+I was assuming you'd do so.

+Can we use the generic `TreeNode` class from the labs?

+> Sure, although I would not recommend it.
+You're better off creating your own specialized node classes.

+If I include a `value` field in my nodes, what value should I use for the interior nodes?

+> `null` seems like a good strategy.

+Will you provide tests?

+> Forthcoming.

 Acknowledgements
 ----------------